 The VIVOSUN 800GPH Submersible Pump is perfect if you are searching for a small water pump that delivers a lot of power.
 It is appropriate for hydroponic systems, ponds, waterfalls, fountains, and other water features.
 Its dimensions are 4.1 x 2.6 x 3.5 inches, and the pump has a 5-foot power cord.

 The compact size of this water pump is perfect for saving space, especially in fish tanks and aquariums.
 It’s built of high quality materials, so it’ll last a long time.
-You can use this water pump repeatedly for a long time without worrying about it wearing out quickly.
+You can use this pump repeatedly for a long time without worrying about it wearing out quickly.

 The water pump offers easy set-up and comes with four powerful suction cups and various insert fitting sizes.
 VIVOSUN pump also has an adjustable knob that controls and shuts the flow rate of the water.
 The highest flow rate given is 800 GPH, which equates to 3000 liters per hour.
 You get to determine the amount of water pressure your water system will be subjected to.

 These water pumps have a variety of outlet positions, so you may choose what you need.
-Lay the water pump flat on its base and adjust or rotate it to the proper position.
+Lay the pump flat on its base and adjust or rotate it to the proper position.
 The maximum lift height of this pump is 10 feet.

-Because they are detachable, these water pumps are much easier to clean and maintain than most ordinary water pumps.
+Because they are detachable, these water pumps are much easier to clean and maintain than most ordinary pumps.
 To construct or disassemble, no special tools are required.

 - Equipped with an adjustable knob to control the water flow rate